 The walls of most cruise ship cabins are made from metal and are therefore magnetic, so why not bring some magnets on-board and organise all of your paper schedules, plans and invitations by pinning them to the wall to create a helpful display?

 Walkie-talkies are a novel way to keep in contact with your entire party whilst on-board without racking up expensive charges on your mobile phone.
-Just make sure you find a unique frequency unless you want other people to hear about your exciting plans to meet up on the Lido Deck for a cocktail or three.
+However, they are banned by some cruise lines and some countries so check before you pack them.
+Also, as ships are made of metal, this tends to interfere with the signal so walkie-talkies don’t usually work across several decks.
+You’ll also need to make sure you find a unique frequency – unless you want other people to hear about your exciting plans to meet up on the Lido Deck for a cocktail!

 A night light is a useful addition to your suitcase, especially if you are in an Inside Cabin and are the type of person likely to wake up in the middle of the night.
 With a small night-light, you will be able to easily navigate your cabin at night, without turning on your room’s bright main light and searing your retinas.